-We are happy you have chosen to make Compass Charter Schools (CCS, Compass, School, or the Charter School) your school of choice.
+We are happy you have chosen to make Compass Charter Schools (further referenced in this handbook as CCS, Compass, School, or Charter School) your school of choice.
 I am proud to be the Superintendent & CEO of Compass, and I am looking forward to working with our staff to provide a quality personalized learning program for every scholar we serve.
 Everyone here at Compass is committed to creating a nurturing environment as we work with you to meet the learning needs of your scholar(s).